How To Set Up Events And Key Events In Google Analytics 4

 Navigate to Admin and then events

-Create New Event: Click the “Create event” button followed by the “Create” button again.
+Create New Event: Click the “Create event” button Click Create Event

 Name Your Event: Give your event a descriptive name (e.g., “contact_page_visit”).